 Some news organisations use the term News Values to describe ethics in journalism.
-However, this term is more widely used to describe the ingredients that make up an interesting and eye-catching news story.
+However, this term is more widely used to describe the criteria for an interesting and eye-catching news story.

 News organisations as guardians of journalism ethics

 Reputable news organisations adopt a code of journalism ethics which they expect from their employees.
 So, to check out their reliability, simply read their statement of ethics and good practice.
-All you have to do is use your favourite search engine to look up a news source (The Washington Post, for instance) and its ethics.
+All you have to do is use your favourite search engine to look up a news source, for instance Google Thomson Reuters and its ethics.